Innovative wheelchair wins Bolt Burdon Kemp’s Getting Back on Track CompetitionSeptember 3, 2018

 The purpose of the competition was for UK-based university students to design a product aimed at improving the lives of people with a spinal cord injury.
 Bolt Burdon Kemp, which acts for people with a spinal cord injury and helps them get their lives back on track, was looking for a design which was both unique and practical and which really considered the needs of those with a spinal cord injury.

-Kristen’s design was judged the winner by a panel of experts including our head of the spinal injury, Raquel Siganporia, Ross Head from Cerebra, Christa Dyson who is Vice-Chair of the Spinal Injuries Association and Ian Hosking of Wheelchair Rugby UK.
+Kristen’s design was judged the winner by a panel of experts including our former head of the spinal injury team, Raquel Siganporia, Ross Head from Cerebra, Christa Dyson who is Vice-Chair of the Spinal Injuries Association and Ian Hosking of Wheelchair Rugby UK.

-Commenting on the winning design, Raquel Siganporia, head of the spinal injury team at Bolt Burdon Kemp, said:
+Commenting on the winning design, Raquel Siganporia said:

 “I was really impressed with a great number of the entries, but Kristen’s showed real understanding of the needs of people with a spinal cord injury.
 For many people with a spinal cord injury, their wheelchair is the most essential piece of equipment they use every day.
 To recognise the design’s shortcomings and come up with an innovative and viable alternative is no mean feat.